 Big Changes Challenge Industry Stalwarts.
 How Will You React?

 What will you do when your brand audience shifts?
 The world is becoming increasingly mobile and the impact is just now starting to be felt across a variety of industries.
-For example, as Robert Rose voiced more than a year ago, and AT&T with Mark Wahlberg states in a new commercial, what is television?
+For example, as Robert Rose voiced more than a year ago, and AT&T with Mark Wahlberg states: what is television?
 Is it a thing on a wall–or is it something you view on whatever device you happen to have handy?
 That’s something that users might not think twice about, but many companies producing content can’t afford to ignore.

 Loosening the Cable Knot on Sports